Lambda-X/re-console/README.md

 * `:should-eval`: a predicate function that takes the source as input (the expression to evaluate) and returns true or false depending on whether it can be evaluated.
 If `false`, the cursor will be placed on a new line.
+* `to-str-fn`: a one-arity function that converts the result to a string.
+If the result is already a string simply use `identity`.
 * `evaluate`: the main evaluation function, takes as arguments a callback function (called after evaluation) and the source to evaluate.
 Will be called if `should-eval` returns `true`.